adedotunmd/life_expectancy/README.md

 ---

+## Data
+2 Datasets were downloaded - Life expectancy at birth, total (years)  and country code from World Bank - https://data.worldbank.org/indicator/SP.DYN.LE00.IN

+---

 ## Project Structure
 - **Data Import**: The dataset is loaded from a CSV file, containing life expectancy metrics for various countries and demographic groups.
 - **Data Cleaning**: Unnecessary columns are removed, and the dataset is transformed from a wide format to a long format for easier analysis.